-During a previous visit to Istanbul I slighted Topkapi Palace, but made up for it by spending the better part of a day exploring the massive complex.
-The palace chambers are as entertaining to see as views of the Golden Horn are difficult to describe!
-Musical compositions were written to praise the beauty of Topkapi Palace and its extraordinary views of Istanbul’s Bosphorus Strait.
+During a previous visit to Istanbul, I slighted Topkapi Palace, but made up for it by spending the better part of a day exploring the massive complex.
+The palace chambers are as entertaining to see as beautiful views of the Golden Horn are difficult to describe!
+Musical compositions were written praising the allure of Topkapi Palace and its extraordinary vistas of Istanbul’s spectacular Bosphorus Strait.

 It rained late in the afternoon, and I got soaked.
 While it was raining hard, a Turkish man let me share his umbrella to walk between pavilions.
 I haven’t learned to read Istanbul clouds, but clearly the ones yesterday meant business.
 The blustery weather created dramatic skies and a great backdrop for Istanbul’s famous skyline.